nayaabkhan/amd-osx-vanilla/README.md

     AppleALC.kext			NullCPUPowerManagement.kext	RtWlanU.kext			USBInjectAll.kext		WhateverGreen.kext
     Lilu.kext			RealtekRTL8111.kext		RtWlanU1827.kext		VirtualSMC.kext			XHCI-unsupported.kext
     ```

+    ⚠️ Do not install `GenericUSBXHCI` as it causes kernel panic.

 8. Now you can reboot into the USB to perform the installation. **Please use APFS with SSDs** or installation won't proceed.